 - a.
 Pre-Program Requirements: Finalists must complete all required program forms and an ACTFL OPI language evaluation by the stated deadlines. - b.
 Mid-Program Requirement: Participants are required to submit a short mid-program evaluation using the provided form by the stated deadline. - c.
-Post-Program Requirements: All participants are required to (a) complete a post-program evaluation by September 9 and (b) take a post-program ACTFL OPI language evaluation on site before the end of the program, or by September 9, if one cannot be arranged on site before the end of the program.
+Post-Program Requirements: All participants are required to (a) complete a post-program evaluation by the date indicated by program staff (but no later than September 8) and (b) take a post-program ACTFL OPI language evaluation by the date indicated by program staff (but no later than, September 8).